 DCR's Virginia State Park Youth Conservation Corps Program was honored with the United States Department of the Interior's Outstanding State Volunteer program award in 2010.
 The Take Pride in America award cited the YCC's "... outstanding commitment to the stewardship of America's public lands and natural and cultural resources."

 The program includes three elements united by the types of project, environmental education and adventure programming, and the age of the participants.
-These are environmental stewardship programs, not summer camps; the young person will work hard, sometimes in difficult conditions including deep mud, hot sun, and mosquitoes and flies.
+These are environmental stewardship programs, not summer camps.
+Participants work hard, sometimes in difficult conditions including deep mud, heat and mosquitoes and flies.

 Here's a video featuring a few crewmembers who participated.